Agents: Core Platform

 - Test immediately using the Chat tab

-- Optionally connect a Telegram bot in the Channels tab
+- Optionally connect a Telegram or WhatsApp bot in the Channels tab